This post may contain affiliate links. Please read my full disclosure policy here.

 Eliminate the ‘Shoulds’

-I’ve danced around this idea already, but as much as possible, if you’re doing something over the holiday season, it should be because it’s really important to you–full stop.
+If you’re doing something over the holiday season, do it because it’s really important to you–full stop.
 If a particular tradition is not serving you, consider cutting it out.
 If travel to visit far-flung family is too expensive or stressful, make plans to visit another time instead.
 If buying gifts for everyone you know will put you in an uncomfortable financial state, don’t do it.

 Although it might feel that way in your head, there is no road map for the way the holiday season ‘should’ go.
 It doesn’t matter if you’ve always done it this way and your mother and grandmother did it this way, too.
 You can always rewrite the script.
 You don’t ‘have to’ do anything.